atruegamer/stocks_profitablilty_15-25/README.md

 # stocks_profitablilty_15-25

-a repository that shows the profitability of stocks from 2015 to 2025
+This repository is a project for data analytics.
+This project aims to visualize the profit margin of the United States stock market from 2015 to 2025. this repository will [data soucrces c